 Be respectful

-Your tone is essential in a nursing resignation letter.
+Your tone is essential in the letter.
 It should be reflected in the language used.
 The tone should be formal enough to show you are still committed to being professional even as you leave.
 With that in mind, avoid complaining or badmouthing your colleagues or employer, even if you are in conflict.

 Proofread the letter